tsuda16k/sketcher/README.md

     constrained by this parameter. if the input image has a very high resolution, such as 20000 x 10000 pixels, sketch processing will take a long time.
-In such cases, the algorithm first downscales the image to 2048 x 1024 pixels, in this case, and then apply the sketch effect.
+In such cases, the algorithm first downscales the input image to 2048 x 1024 pixels, in this case, and then apply the sketch effect.

 The effects of these parameters on sketch appearances are described in detail below.